zemkat/grima/docs/USER.md

 * [RemoveTempLocation](../grimas/RemoveTempLocation/RemoveTempLocation.md) -- remove temporary location from item
 * [MarkImportTemporaryLocation](../grimas/MarkImportTemporaryLocation/MarkImportTemporaryLocation.md) -- mark items from an import job as being in a temporary location
 * [AppendToNoteOnSet](../grimas/AppendToNoteOnSet/AppendToNoteOnSet.md) -- add a note to every item in a set, appending if there is already a note there
+* [PortfolioNoteFrom856](../grimas/PortfolioNoteFrom856/PortfolioNoteFrom856.md) -- create a table of contents note from 856 links in the bib
+* [PortfolioUpdateUrl](../grimas/PortfolioUpdateUrl/PortfolioUpdateUrl.md) -- update the main URL field in a portfolio

 ### Add New Records
 * [CreateBriefBib](../grimas/CreateBriefBib/CreateBriefBib.md) -- create a brief bib with specified 245a